oplS17projects/Image-To-Sketch-Posterizing/README.md

 (define RGBmap
   (RGBmap-iter '() PixelsList))
 ```
 * So after we stored to the 24 bits binary, the list of pixels now is only a single list.
-It helps read faster than the algoirthm 1 which is list inside a list.
+It helps read faster than the algoirthm 1 which is list inside a list (2D List).
 Example of 24 bits binary for RGB in the list: `'(16777215 16777215 16777215 8026746 6842472.....)`

 ## Running Time:

 * The running time to convert a 1024x629 image to sketch is:
 - Algorithm 1: 56 seconds.
-- Algorithm 2: 9 seconds.
+- Algorithm 2: 10 seconds.

+* Time Complexity
+- Algorithm 1: **O(n^2)** - Quadratic
+- Algorithm 2: **O(n)** - Linear

 ## Image:
 Steps:
 ![alt text][steps]